reggiechan74/chinese-family-tree-transcription/dataflow.md

   * Original meaning accurately conveyed
   * Result of independent translation decisions

-### Stage 8 - Independent Historical Commentary
+### Stage 8 - Comprehensive Historical Commentary
 - **Input**:
-  * Final punctuated Chinese text from Stage 6
+  * Final punctuated Chinese text from Stage 6 (required)
-  * Final English translation from Stage 7
+  * Final English translation from Stage 7 (required)
+  * Both texts must be present for commentary generation
   * No access to previous analyses, reviews, or transcription decisions
-  * Both source and translated texts available for reference
+  * Parallel analysis of source and translated texts
 - **Process**:
   * Independent model (can be any provider)
+  * Simultaneous analysis of Chinese and English versions
+  * Cross-referential commentary generation:
-  * Works with both Chinese and English texts
+    - Compares nuances between Chinese and English texts
+    - Identifies cultural elements that may be lost in translation
+    - Highlights linguistic features specific to Classical Chinese
+    - Notes semantic shifts in the English rendering
   * Makes commentary decisions based on:
     - Historical context and significance
     - Cultural practices and beliefs